SnorreFossland/akm-models/README.md

 ## Introduction

-AKM Modelling can be done as a individual task with models stored in local Project.json files.
+AKM Modelling can be done locally with models stored in local Project.json files.
-It can also be done as a collaborate task with several team members.
+AKM Modelling can also be done as a collaborate task with several team members with Project.json files stored in a GitHub repository.

-Project.json files can be saved

-- locally on your computer (PC) and loaded in the AKM Modeller when needed.
-- globally in a GitHub repository and loaded in the AKM Modeller when needed.

 ## Lets get started

-Start AKM Modeller by selecting "Modelling" in the top menu.
+Open the webpage:

+<https://akmclient-beta.herokuapp.com/modelling> latest version with newest features

+<https://akmclient.herokuapp.com/modelling> previous more tested version

 ---